Equity Trend Following Strategies are Shams (Update)

 - Studies by authors such as Jusselin, Lezmi, Malongo, Masselin, Roncalli and Dao indicate that even in the 2007-2009 bear market, multi-asset trend following strategies received higher contributions from long fixed-income exposures than they did from short equity holdings.

 - Studies by authors such as ap Gwilym, Clare, Seaton, and Thomas indicating that whatever advantage trend following processes captured in the equity market has diminished over time.
 The discovery and exploitation of equity market trend following by researchers and market professionals as computer power increased has led to a poorly performing strategy in the 21st

 - If costs that are not always included in academic research such as management fees, transaction expenses and capital gain taxes are subtracted from returns, simple mathematically-based trend following or momentum strategies are found wanting.
 Authors such as Frazzini, Israel, and Moskowitz (FIM) have created methods to minimize trading costs for their momentum studies.
-It is not clear that most trend following strategies utilize these methods.
+It is not clear that most trend following portfolio managers utilize these methods.
 But the resulting Sharpe Ratios (excess returns adjusted for volatility) for FIM’s US equity screening of momentum are in an unimpressive range of 0.11 to 0.21 given that the raw momentum Sharpe Ratio is 0.08.